 When we look at a leader within an organization we may think their power comes from their direct responsibility for others.
 Whilst this is obviously true, it is also a very superficial way to understand power.
 In a study conducted by two social psychologists, John R. P. French and Bertram Raven in 1959, they identified 5 Types of Power.

-Think of of leader you have worked for that you and your peers respect, both for their hard work and for their ability to bring everyone along with them.
+Think of a leader you have worked for that you and your peers’ respect, both for their hard work and for their ability to bring everyone along with them.
 The type of leader that is a role model that others aspire to be like one day.

 If you have experience of working with two leaders such as those described above, then you may have felt differently working for each, and probably worked better with one style over the other.
 This can be explained because the power of each of these leaders came from a different power base, rather than their official job title and line management responsibilities.

 French and Raven described 5 types of power, sometimes referred to as the 5 bases of social power.
 Each is described briefly below and then in more detail later.

 Several years after identifying these 5 types of power, Raven added a sixth:

 The reason for learning about the 5 Types of Power is so that we can learn the situations when it is appropriate to use a particular type of power, thus making us more effective managers and leaders.